hrmcneil3/rewind/pages/about.md

 My rationale behind the logo was to create a contrast between a black background and the bright colour of yellow, expressing the fact that *Rewind That Font* explores typography from a black and white era of film where it all began, to a modern era.
 The arrows pointing in both directions are to show that I will be taking a look back and forwards in time when studying film typography.
 It is also to represent the word rewind in my website title.

 The 1930's style of font, communicates a vintage tone in comparison to the blockish style of the arrows, they create a contrast of a modern style.
-This is to show that Rewind That Font explores modern film typography as well as historical and more traditional typography.
+This is to show that *Rewind That Font* explores modern film typography as well as historical and more traditional typography.

 The font is a signifier of vintage cinema and the beginning of colour film.
 It is a sophisticated font to suit the sophisticated responses and analysis to the film typography that I will be writing about.
 I have made it easy to read and yellow, to express the importance of colour in studying film typography.
-I have also used yellow as a signifier that Rewind That Font is like a lightbulb, a website publication full of ideas.
+I have also used yellow as a signifier that *Rewind That Font* is like a lightbulb, a website publication full of ideas.

 ![](../uploads/logo-draft.png)

-Alongside Rewind That Font, myself and others on our course have our own publication, Exist News.
+Alongside *Rewind That Font*, myself and others on our course have our own publication, [Exist News](https://existnewsmedia.wordpress.com).
 My reason for starting Exist was to focus on my writing, design skills, and communication, while working in a team, to create something respected and consistent.
 Applying what we learn from our course, I believe we can create something that we can all be proud of in the near future.

 ![](../uploads/88dfe386-63b6-4571-9039-de98e1df795c.jpeg)